Book Review: Italian Wine Unplugged, Grape by Grape

 This book is available at Amazon as a Kindle ebook and is in Beta version.
 A paperback version follows in December 2017.
 However, the digital format is perfect for this book because of its portability.
 Download it onto your mobile device and never be without it.
 That means it has far more utility.
 Read at home, refer to it in a shop or restaurant or take it to a vineyard or winery.
 The ability to search and bookmark also means you can get the information you want in seconds.
 You can highlight text, make notes and print out.
 The style is visual and infographic, the text well written and engaging.

 Despite running to 703 pages, It’s concise and easily understandable.
-Unlike some books on the subject, it isn’t complex or tedious.
+Unlike some books on the subject, it isn’t complex and rarely tedious.
 Instead, it simplifies and uses colour coding to make the subject accessible without dumbing down, which is no mean feat.

 I also really like the fact that this release is in Beta, meaning it’s still a work in progress.
 That’s a brilliant idea because revisions are quick.
 There’s an opportunity for users to feedback before it gets into a printed edition.

-As for the contents, this is easily digestible.
-The core of the book covers some 430 Italian grapes.
-That in itself consists of three sections; “must-know”, “lesser known” and “rare” grapes.
-Even after decades of drinking Italian wine, there are plenty still to discover!
+As for the contents, the core of the book is easily digestible, covering some 430 Italian grapes.
+That in itself consists of three sections; “must-know”, “lesser-known” and “rare” grapes.

 The road test

 Finally, I road-tested Italian Wine Unplugged recently in Soave, Colli Berici and Gambellara, and it passed with flying colours!
 Available at Amazon, currently in Kindle version only, for £7.69.